rnw-community/rnw-community/packages/react-native-payments/readme.md

 - `shippingAddress`: This property represents user shipping details `PaymentResponseAddressInterface` and available if was requested in the `PaymentRequest`.
 - `payerEmail`: This property represents user email and available if was requested in the `PaymentRequest`.
 - `payerPhone`: This property represents user phone and available if was requested in the `PaymentRequest`.
-- `details`: This property represents PaymentToken information returned by `ApplePay` or `AndroidPay`, this should be sent to your payment provider.
+- `androidPayToken`: This property represents `PaymentToken` information returned by `AndroidPay`, this should be sent to your payment provider.
+- `applePayToken`: This property represents `PaymentToken` information returned by `ApplePay`, this should be sent to your payment provider.

 ### 6. Closing the Payment Sheet